Timbobeek/FutbolSurvey/README.md

 - [ ] Make it so that you can only edit/delete your own entry
 - [ ] (Ready for Push) Get clean green GitHub and LinkedIn logos (noticeable on phone)
 - [ ] Selected radio-buttons or checkboxes stay darker on phone
+- [ ] Remove console logs from the survey code

 ### New features?